 What does the Caltech option look like?

 The consideration is modest, and the option period is normally 12 months.
 The optionee has the right to exercise the option upon providing OTTCP with an acceptable business plan and raising the necessary funds, in an amount that is negotiable but commensurate with the company's requirements to get to a next fundable milestone.
 A term sheet, which sets forth all the business terms in the license (e.g., royalty rates, Caltech equity share, provisions for reimbursement of patent costs), is attached to the option.

 Caltech prefers starting with an option rather than going straight to a license because an option can be negotiated more quickly than a full license, yet is sufficient to allow the entrepreneur to raise funds.
 If you are not successful in fundraising, the technology has been tied up only for the duration of the option.

 Upon request, our team can provide varying degrees of assistance such as introductions to investors (e.g., venture capitalists, angels, strategic investors) and professional service providers (e.g., CPAs, IP law firms).
 Our team members can also help critique business plans and provide opportunities for you to showcase your venture and attract funding or management expertise.
-During the option period, Caltech continues to cover the costs of prosecution of any optioned patent applications.

 Over the years, our strong entrepreneurial culture has resulted in an average of eight startups per year in which Caltech has an equity stake, many of which have had successful exits via acquisition or IPO.